damianfraszczak/web2vec/docs/files/QUICK_START.md

 If you would like to test ``Web2Vec`` functionalities without installing it on your machine consider using the preconfigured [Jupyter notebook](jupyter/web2vec.ipynb).
 How to create own website related dataset using Web2Vec is described in [this notebook](jupyter/web2vec_dataset_creation.ipynb).
 How to train ML model using Web2Vec dataset is described in [this notebook](jupyter/web2vec_model_training.ipynb).

+## Docker usage
+If you want to use Web2Vec in a Docker container, please check this [README](docker/README.md) file.